GerardoChapaOS/ExperiencingInformation/README.md

 # ExperiencingInformation
 All File Repository for Undergraduate Thesis Project

-/n
-Testing whether creating a Repository will be valuable
+Testing whether creating a Repository will work for my purposes